samsquire/ideas4/README.md

 For fetching data that spans multiple datasets, we need an upperbound of 3 communications:

 * For the user feed which aggregates information from everywhere else, we also store a list of IDs on the user's shard server.
 When a feed item is added, it is broadcast to the client (**communication 1**).
 The client then creates a request for all the feed items, providing the list of items to fetch content for (**communication 2**) The servers communicate back the content **communication 3**.
-* The client aggregates the information together into one feed.
+* The client aggregates the information together from each shard into one feed.

 When people communicate, they can act as synergistic systems that multiply the force of each participant for mutual benefit.